A guide for independent retailers with physical shop locations who want to get online quickly.

 3. Design the Site

-So here’s where the process will differ from platform to platform.
+So here’s where the process of building an online shop will differ from platform to platform.
 And in all honesty, if you’re looking to have a shop online fast and start replacing lost sales from Covid closures, I would personally encourage you not to overthink this stage in the process.
+Everyone wants their ecommerce website to look perfect.
+I get it.
+But designs evolve over time.
+And what matters more than how much you like it, is how well it converts visitors into sales.
+And you won’t know what until you get it live, get some traffic and start gathering data.

 You have time to go back and make things look different later.